racdale/emergent-meaning/README.md

 Code and data for the paper:

-   Dale, R. and Kello, C. K. *“How do humans make sense?”
+   Dale, R. and Kello, C. T. *“How do humans make sense?”
 Multiscale dynamics and emergent meaning*.
 Under consideration at New Ideas in Psychology for the special issue on Emergent Meaning (editor: Prof. Barbara Malt).

 * `xor_example.R`: relevant to primer section on reservoir computing.